writethedocs/www/docs/slack.rst

 Everyone who joins the Slack will be added to these channels:

+* **announcements** - Where organizers post housekeeping and community-wide announcements.
 * **#general** - The main channel for documentation related conversation and questions.
 * **#watercooler** - For talking about things that are off-topic.
 Get to know folks other interests that aren't around documentation :)
 * **#jobs-posts-only** - Posting jobs.
 (You can look for jobs in **#career-advice**)